rockwellwindsor/CarND-Behavioral-Cloning/README.md

 <p class="center"><img src="./images/crop_jitter_brighten.png" /></p>

 * As a way to try to help myself "see" what was going on during the trainging process I would log a portion (10000 rows) of the data as it was going through the generator.
 I randomly flipped 50% of the steering angles to try to balance the data.
-This was also something I came across in the forums
+This was also something I came across in the forums, as well as in medium posts.

 ````